Dick Smith (businessman): Writing

+Dick wrote several books about his trips and the challenge facing his country.

 Philanthropy

 Beginning with his first charter in February 1977, Smith's Antarctic flights (operated by Qantas) had raised A$70,000 for charities including the Muscular Dystrophy Association, Foundation for National Parks & Wildlife (then of New South Wales) and Australian Museum over the following year.

-Many other charities followed Smith's lead in using Antarctic charters as a fundraising tool.
+In the 1980s, Smith gave millions to Life Education Centres which taught schoolchildren about the health effects of smoking, alcohol, and narcotics.
+In 1988, he published and distributed over 100,000 copies of Truth an Ad magazine delivering that message, and ran anti-tobacco industry ads in newspapers.
 In 1985, Smith conceived, organised and led the first of what was to become a major annual motoring event, the B to B Bash, the proceeds of which go to Variety, the Children's Charity.
 Smith's Bourke to Burketown route through remote areas of the Outback raised A$250,000 while a total of over A$200 million has been raised for the charity by the event in the past 30 years.

-In the 1980s, Smith gave millions to Life Education Centres which taught schoolchildren about the health effects of smoking, alcohol, and narcotics.
-In 1988, he published and distributed over 100,000 copies of Truth an Ad magazine delivering that message, and ran anti-tobacco industry ads in newspapers.
-He faulted tobacco and alcohol advertising for falsely linking them to youth, sophistication and success.
-Smith said at the time, "The most successful people, I find, generally don't drink.
-Now if you're constantly seeing ads showing the opposite, that's dishonest."

 In 1987, Smith established the Australian Geographic Society Adventure Awards and is patron of the society.
 As its chairman, he initiated and led the restoration of polar adventurer Sir Hubert Wilkins' childhood home near Mt Bryan, South Australia, a nine-year project completed in 2001.

-By 2005, Smith had made donations totalling at least A$15 million.